- 1 Chromebook Tips and Tricks

 - On the Chrome OS audio player, use SPACE + K to pause/play music.
 Use Down/Up or Left/Right to Rewind/Forward min(5s, 10% of the duration) and J/L => Rewind/Forward min(10s, 20% of the duration).

 - Instant tethering helps you connect to your phone’s WiFi hotspot with one click.

 - Visit chrome://os-settings/app-management to easily manage all your apps.
 You can manage your Chrome apps and Android apps from here.

 - Here is how to Enable Android Developer Options on a Chromebook.

-- How to Import ONC File on a Chromebook
+- Import ONC File on a Chromebook

-- How to Change Language on Chromebook
+- Change Language on Chromebook